-EPEDEMIC DISEASE -COVID-19 Pandemic Plan
+EPIDEMIC DISEASE -Pandemic Plan

-This plan is designed to serve as a framework for the administration of educational activity in a healthy and safe manner in our schools, relative to the phase or level of COVID-19 spread we are experiencing at the state and local level.
+This plan is designed to serve as a framework for the administration of educational activity in a healthy and safe manner in our schools, relative to the phase or level of an epidemic disease outbreak.
 The components of this plan will remain flexible and adaptable to the potential changes in the phases and levels of concern for individual and public health.

 Browning Public School Phased Plan

-Browning Public School will follow the direction of the Blackfeet Tribe and the State of Montana.
+Browning Public School will follow the direction of the Blackfeet Tribe and the State of Montana and refer to CDC guidance.
+Schools may be shut down.
+Remote learning may be instituted.

 When students finally return to school after months of learning from home, there will be dramatic changes.
-Even when K-12 leaders are allowed to reopen their facilities, doing so safely and responsibly will require everyone to maintain proper distancing while they're at school, experts agree - at least until there is a working vaccine for the COVID-19 virus.
+Even when K-12 leaders are allowed to reopen their facilities, doing so safely and responsibly will require everyone to maintain proper distancing while they're at school, experts agree - at least until there is a working vaccine for the disease.

-The purposes of these procedures are to: Provide a standardized approach in the management of COVID-19 while providing a quality education for our students Provide a safe working environment for our staff and students.
+The purposes of these procedures are to: Provide a standardized approach in the management of the epicemic while providing a quality education for our students Provide a safe working environment for our staff and students.
 Protect the health, safety, and wellbeing of students, teachers, other school staff, their families, and communities and prepare for educating students this fall.

 Reducing exposure to one's self and others is a shared responsibility.
+Using guidance from CDC, HIS, and DPHHS the following may instituted: